Guadalajara: Culture

 The Teatro Degollado, named after its builder, Santos Degollado, was built in 1855.

-Guadalajara has a lively cultural life.
-The city exhibits works by international artists and is a must-see for international cultural events whose radius of influence reaches most of the countries of Latin America, including the southwestern United States.
+Guadalajara has an active cultural scene, hosting exhibitions by international artists and a range of cultural events that attract visitors and participants from across Latin America and the southwestern United States.

 Its historic center houses colonial buildings of a religious and civil character, which stand out for their architectural and historical significance, and constitute a rich mixture of styles whose root is found in indigenous cultural contributions (mainly of incorporated into the Mozarabic and the castilian), and later in modern European influences (mainly French and Italian).
 The historic center also has museums, theaters, galleries, libraries, auditoriums, and concert halls.
 Some of these buildings date from the sixteenth and seventeenth century, such as the Cathedral of the Archdiocese of Guadalajara, among others.

 The city has several radio stations focused on culture, one of them being Red Radio University of Guadalajara (XHUG-F), which is transmitted to the rest of the state and neighboring states and internationally through the Internet; it is also the first broadcaster via podcast in the country.
 The city produces a fully cultural television channel, XHGJG-TV; Guadalajara is the only city to produce a cultural cutting channel in the country in addition to the Mexico, D.F.A. in Mexico City.